Who Is Required to Take Adult Driver’s Ed in Texas?

 What If You’re 25 or Older?

-If you are 25 or older, Texas does not require you to complete driver’s education.
-However, you are still responsible for passing the written and driving tests.
+If you are 25 or older, Texas does not require you to complete driver education before taking the driving test.

-Many drivers choose to take a Texas adult driver’s ed course anyway to prepare for the written test and improve their chances of passing on the first attempt.
+Many adult drivers choose to complete a course anyway to better understand the material, improve confidence, and increase their chances of passing on the first attempt.

 Do You Still Need to Complete the ITAD Course?

-Most drivers ages 18–24 must complete the Impact Texas Adult Drivers (ITAD) course before taking the driving test.
-This course focuses on distracted driving awareness and must be completed within 90 days of your test.
+Many drivers ages 18–24 must complete the Impact Texas Adult Drivers (ITAD) course before taking the driving test.

 Steps After Determining Your Requirement

-Once you know whether you’re required to take driver’s ed, the next steps include completing your course (if required), preparing for testing, and scheduling your driving test.
+Once you know whether you are required to take driver education, the next step is completing your course (if applicable) and preparing for the remaining licensing steps.

 Start Your Texas Adult Driver’s Ed Course